StevensND/ghidra-port-mods-guide/Ghidra/Ghidra Dark Theme File/readme.md

 4. Select the .theme file.

-5. Click on OK and that's all!!.
+5. Click on OK and that's all!!